Charles Franklin Niles

-Charles Franklin Niles (1888-1916) was an early aviator having been taught by Glenn Curtiss in 1913.
-It was stated in his obituary that he was the first to fly around the Statue of Liberty, and that he served as an aviator in the 1910-1920 Mexican Revolution.
+Charles Franklin Niles (1888-1916) was an early aviator educated by Glenn Curtiss in 1913.
+He was the first pilot to fly around the Statue of Liberty, and served as an aviator in the Mexican Revolution.

+He subsequently participated in the 1915 Panama–Pacific International Exposition.
+In December of 1915, he arrived in Yokohama, Japan for an aerobatic exhibition.
+Attendees included 100,000 spectators, representatives from the Japanese military such as Nagaoka Gaishi, and Prince Naruhiko Higashikuni.

 On June 25, 1916, while flying a loop maneuver in his Moisant monoplane at the Oshkosh, Wisconsin fairgrounds a wing collapsed and he crashed.
 He died of his injuries the next day.
 A witness to the crash was cartoonist Robert Osborn.